samtupy/nvgt/doc/src/references/builtin/user interface/enums/key_code.md

 # key_code
 This is a complete list of possible keycodes in NVGT, as well as a short description of what they are.
-These are registered in the key_code enum, meaning you can use this type to pass any value listed here around though it is also safe to use integers.
+These are registered in the key_code enum, meaning you can use this type to pass any value listed here around though it is also safe to use unsigned integers.

 ## Letter keys
 * KEY_UNKNOWN: unknown.